BodiAugustus/dev_site_2022/README.md

 #16.
 Styled Send Now button.
 Set up Loader component and imported to the hero for use.
 Brought in an outside loader from spinkit.
 Brought in a hero image and set as the background.
 Did some styling adjustments to suit the adjustment.

 #17.
 Created new smartContract folder and cd'd into. npm i hardhat @nomiclabs/hardhat-waffle ethereum-waffle chai @nomiclabs/hardhat-ethers ether packages.
 Used Hardhat for the smart contract development to create new setup.
 Created Payments.sol.
 Created Payments contract.
 Created Payment event.
 Created PaymentStruct to give properties to our payments.

+#18.
+Created a payments array to store all transaction objects.
+Created addToChain, getAllTXs, and getTXCount functions.